Clytie (Welty story): Plot

 "Clytie" is presented from a third-person omniscient point-of-view, with Clytie Farr as the focal character.
 The story is set in the fictional village of Farr's Gin in the Deep South during the 1930s.

 The Farr family, formerly well-to-do local elites, are now impoverished.
 The bed-ridden patriarch, "Papa" Farr, suffers from advanced dementia.
 The mother is deceased.
 The three surviving children are Octavia, Gerald and Clytie, none of whom have married.
 The eldest son, Henry Farr, committed suicide with a pistol years before.

-Octavia is the matriarch for the household.
+Octavia is the matriarch of the household.
 Gerald is an invalid who rarely emerges from his bedroom.
 Miss Clytie performs the duties of a domestic servant for the entire family.
 Octavia is her disciplinarian older sister, subjecting Clytie to petty cruelties.
 The family is largely isolated from the community.
 Only one resident of Farr's Gin, the reluctant barber Mr. Bobo, has access to the household: he is admitted once a week to shave the elder Farr.
 A former black servant for the Farr patriarch, Old Lethy, is barred from the premises, but lurks near the property.
-Clytie is often observed wandering aimlessly on main street in rain storms.
+Clytie is often observed wandering aimlessly on main street in rainstorms.
 Regarded as the village idiot, she is both ridiculed and pitied.

-On the occasion that Clytie is commanded by Octavia to collect rainwater from the cistern barrel, she confronts her aging face in the water's surface.
+When Clytie is commanded by Octavia to collect rainwater from the cistern barrel, she confronts her aging face in the water's surface.
 In that moment she becomes aware of the depth of her suffering, and casts herself headfirst into the barrel: "When Old Lethy found her, she had fallen forward into the barrel, with her poor ladylike black-stockinged legs up-ended and hung apart like a pair of tongs."